mabdinasir/mr-maas/README.md

 ## License

-This project is **proprietary** and all rights are reserved by the company.
-Unauthorized use, copying, or distribution is strictly prohibited.
+This project is licensed under the MIT License — free for personal and commercial use with no attribution expected.

 ---